 - One week of seminars and field trips in Yogyakarta, including one day of concluding discussions and group presentations.

-ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director, Ms Elena Williams.
-ACICIS’ PHST Tour Assistant, Ms Citra Gantiaji, will serve as the primary liaison assisting with the planning of the tour.
+ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
+ACICIS’ PHST Tour Coordinator, Ms Bernadetta Handayani, will serve as the primary liaison assisting with the planning of the tour.
 ACICIS staff will provide comprehensive in-country pastoral support services for students during their time in Indonesia.

 In addition, a leading academic in the field of public health with specialised knowledge of Indonesia will be assigned for the duration of the PHST to provide academic supervision of the tour.
-The PHST Tour Leader for the 2016 tour was Professor Michael Dibley and the 2017 PHST Tour Leader was Dr Luh Putu Lila Wulandari (Wulan).
-The 2018 PHST Tour Leader/s will be announced in early 2018.
+The PHST Tour Leader (TL) for the pilot tour in 2016 was Professor Michael Dibley.
+Dr Luh Putu Lila Wulandari (Wulan) was the 2017 and 2018 PHST Tour Leader.
+The tour leaders in 2019 were Dr Emily Rowe and Dr Ade Prastyani.